The Wedding

 I was whisked off for my MRI.
 I was told the next day that as I returned to my ER room, I experienced a grand mal seizure, which is a loss of consciousness, typically for half a minute or so accompanied by violent contraction of many muscles.
 I have no recollection of this event.
 It scared the hell out of Susie, but I was curiously indifferent to her anxiety.

 The MRI showed that my right carotid artery was severely calcified and almost completely shut.
 This came as a surprise to me, since I had been having regular carotid ultrasound tests for several years, and I often did my own carotid ultrasound test.
-This series of tests, the most recent of which was one year prior, showed that the artery was narrowing slowly, but had remained stable shy of 50% for a few years.
+This series of tests, the most recent of which was only one year prior, showed that the artery was narrowing slowly, but had remained stable shy of 50% for a few years.
 That extent of narrowing is not an indication of severe disease, much less a need for surgical intervention.
 There was negligible calcification and narrowing in the left carotid artery.

 How could my artery go from less than 50% narrowing to almost complete occlusion in a year’s time.
 The only explanation could be that there was a sudden hemorrhage between the slow buildup of plaque in my artery and the artery wall itself.
 This is common in the spectrum of artery narrowings.
 Such an event, in which an artery is partially diseased and suddenly closes off completely, is common in disease of the coronary arteries, and when it occurs, can lead to sudden death.
 I could practically pinpoint the moment my symptoms began—the night of the wedding after I had been dancing so vigorously.
 I conjectured that the jumping up and down had induced a carotid plaque to disrupt and practically close my carotid artery shut.